 - Shipping abroad is pretty straightforward too.
 Many ecommerce merchants do it without problems.
 It’s easier with a recognised international carrier such as UPS, Fedex or DHL, as these can advise on any issues.
 Make sure you fill out a customs declaration, and as long as your product is legal in the country that you're selling it to, this should not pose a problem.
 As for customs or import duties, most retailers leave these to the purchaser.
 Your customer is responsible for charges, so you can ignore them.
 However, do be sure to state this explicitly in your terms and conditions.

 - The biggest risk when selling overseas is probably fraud as orders from abroad are more likely to be from scamsters, simply because it's easier to get away with it.
 Generally the police are not interested in small-scale fraud, and even less so when the crime is committed outside their jurisdiction.
 In addition, many of the fraud prevention systems such as address checking don’t work with overseas cards.
 Depending on your products, it is just possible that fraud will be such a problem with overseas orders that you just shouldn’t accept them.

 - Finally there are a number of aspects of currency risk.
-The first is that if the original motivation for exporting is the decline of sterling, further crises in the euro zone or the US may suddenly erode this competitive advantage.
 If you have chosen to actually price in euros or dollars, rather than only accept sterling, then there is a currency risk on prices if you don’t dynamically recalculate them every time you display your store page.